yourvick/eamena_tutorials/README.md

 The ‘Overall Site Condition’ specifies the current state of the Heritage Place being recorded, also taking into account whether a site is experiencing any active deterioration\.
 Ask yourself, ‘what does the most up to date imagery and other sources of information tell you about the stability and overall state of the site’?

 - Click on ‘Overall Site Condition’ in the Card Tree on the left side to go to that card\.
-- Click on the ‘Overall Site Condition’ field and choose the appropriate term from the Dropdown list \(Figure 4\)
+- Click on the ‘Overall Site Condition’ field and choose the appropriate term from the Dropdown list
 	- Refer to the Glossary for detailed definitions of the terms\.
 	- __Note__: You should only record one ‘Overall Site Condition’, summarizing the condition of the whole site\.
 If part of the site is in very bad condition and part in good condition, you might, for example, choose ‘Poor’ for the site overall\.
 - Click ‘__Add__’\.

 ![](images/149.jpg)

-  Figure 4

 ### Extent of Damage